 Ammann was likewise interested in photography and photorealism, as he had already demonstrated in the “Realism” section he collaborated on for Documenta 5 (1972) under Harald Szeemann.
 He pursued this interest at the Kunsthalle with the exhibitions Drei New Yorker Fotografen: Peter Hujar, Larry Clark, Robert Mapplethorpe (Three New York Photographers, 1982) and Franz Gertsch (1986).
 At the same time he kept a close eye on the young Basel art scene: 6 Basler Künstler (6 Basel Artists, 1981) featured Miriam Cahn, Rut Himmelsbach, Alex Silber, Anselm Stalder, Vivian Suter, and Hannah Villiger.

-1988–95: Thomas Kellein, With the Telescope Through Art History, the 21st century
+1988–95: Thomas Kellein.
+With the Telescope through Art History into the 21st century

 Kellein offered an almost encyclopedic parade of contemporary art, from Mike Kelley (1992) to Rudolf Schwarzkogler (1993), Andy Warhol (1993), Rachel Whiteread (1994), Hiroshi Sugimoto (1995), Roni Horn (1995), Gerhard Merz (1995), and John McCracken (1995).
 His desire to convey a comprehensive overview, which also manifested itself in extensive publications, tested the Kunsthalle’s financial limits.

 1996–2002: Peter Pakesch.
 “Painting on the Move”: From Martin Kippenberger to Qiu Shi-hua